 All the patients were followed periodically in the pacemaker clinic.
 No data concerning alternative diagnoses was reported.
 Of course, we cannot exclude that a more accurate reappraisal would have been able to determine associated conditions which could have been responsible for recurrence of syncope.
 In our study population TT was not able to predict post-implantation recurrence.
 This result could be related to a reduced sample size: indeed, TT was performed in 17 of 19 patients with recurrence and only 9 positive responses were observed.

+Unfortunately, a relevant percentage of paced patients was lost to follow-up, probably due to the retrospective design of our study and the prolonged enrollment period.
 Not all the patients with a diagnosis of CI or mixed CSS made at initial evaluation finally received a pacemaker therapy.
 Owing to its retrospective design we can only speculate on the patient’ or physician’s reasons for not implanting a pacemaker in about one third of them (Figure 1).
 They differ for several baseline clinical baseline characteristics from those who implanted a pacemaker (see Supplementary table).

 Conclusions